Home » TDS » Section 194H-TDS on Commission and Brokerage[2023]

 Any person who is responsible for paying commission or brokerage to a resident person is liable to deduct TDS under Section 194H.

-Therefore, It’s important for businesses to be aware of TDS provisions like 194H to fulfill their tax obligations.
+Therefore, businesses need to be aware of TDS provisions like 194H to fulfill their tax obligations.
 By deducting and depositing the TDS correctly, businesses can comply with the law and avoid any penalties or legal complications.

 You may also like to read: